rrohan2/cv-multitask-learning-project/README.md

 git clone https://github.com/rrohan2/cv-multitask-learning-project.git
 ```

-> ⚠️ **Note:** Before proceeding to the next step, please ensure that [Miniconda or Ananconda](https://www.anaconda.com/download/success) is installed on your system.
+> ⚠️ **Note:** Before proceeding to the next step, please ensure that [Miniconda or Anaconda](https://www.anaconda.com/download/success) is installed on your system.
 > You’ll need the `conda` command available to create and manage the environment.
 > You can check if conda is already installed by running:
 > ```bash
 > conda --version
 > ```
-> If this command fails, follow the [Ananconda installation guide](https://www.anaconda.com/docs/getting-started/anaconda/install) or [Miniconda installation guide](https://www.anaconda.com/docs/getting-started/miniconda/install) to set it up.
+> If this command fails, follow the [Anaconda installation guide](https://www.anaconda.com/docs/getting-started/anaconda/install) or [Miniconda installation guide](https://www.anaconda.com/docs/getting-started/miniconda/install) to set it up.

 ### Step 2: Create the Environment